apache/submarine/website/docs/devDocs/IntegrationTestK8s.md

 ## Introduction

-* It checks the API on each page works correctly.
+* The test cases under the directory `test-k8s` are integration tests to ensure the correctness of the Submarine RESTful API.

-* You can run the test-k8s either locally or on GitHub Actions.
+* You can run these tests either locally or on GitHub Actions.
-  * Before running the test-k8s, the minikube (KinD) cluster must be created.
+  * Before running the tests, the minikube (KinD) cluster must be created.
   * Then, compile and package the submarine project in `submarine-dist` directory for building a docker image.
-  * Otherwise, the 8080 port in submarine-traefik should be forward.
+  * In addition, the 8080 port in submarine-traefik should be forwarded.
-  * Finally, the test case under the `test-k8s` directory is ready to run.

 ## Run k8s test locally